 The BYD Atto 3 — an electric crossover the size of a RAV4 — lands at roughly $42,000-$48,000 under this regime.
 That competes directly with the Hyundai Kona Electric ($46,000) and Kia EV3 (likely $42,000+), without the $5,000 EVAP rebate advantage those vehicles carry.

 The BYD Seal is where it gets genuinely uncomfortable for premium EV brands.
-Expected retail around $47,000-$55,000.
+Expected retail is still usually modeled around $47,000-$55,000.
 The Tesla Model 3 Long Range AWD is $59,990.
 The BMW i4 eDrive35 starts at $66,900.
 The Polestar 2 Long Range starts at $59,900.
-The Seal brings comparable performance, more interior space, a better battery chemistry, and Harman Kardon audio — at a starting price $5,000-$12,000 cheaper than those competitors.
+If the Seal launches near those modeled numbers, it brings comparable performance, more interior space, and a richer feature story at a starting price $5,000-$12,000 cheaper than those competitors.

 BYD: The World's Largest EV Maker, Now Coming to Your City